bartobri/mrrcrypt/README.md

 The algorithm passes testing for output patterns or biases, producing output that is indistinguishable from random data.

-The key used for encryption and decryption is highly against resilient to brute force attacks.
+The key used for encryption and decryption is highly resilient to brute force attacks.
 The total number of key permutations is: 256!\*3^(32\*32) ≈ 3.2e+995

-Encryption speed is roughly 4 seconds per megabyte.
+Encryption speed is roughly 1 second per megabyte.

 The adaptive mirror field algorithm implemented in this project is the first of it's kind.